alwye/bierman-gui/README.md

 The architectural components consist of:

-- network of BIER-configured routers.
+- network of BIER-configured routers
 - ODL controller supporting a "southbound" BIER configuration plug-in essentionally enabling the BIER to receive path management and video channel mapping information passed down from the application.
 - ODL platform that consumes BIER YANG models and auto-generates a set of REST APIs that applications (like BIERMAN) can use.
 RESTCONF is the term used to describe REST APIs that are generated from YANG models by ODL
 - BIERMAN application